synnaxlabs/synnax/README.md

 # Synnax

-The Operating System for Data Driven Hardware Teams
+The software infrastructure for data driven hardware teams.

 - [Synnax](#synnax)
 - [What is Synnax?](#what-is-synnax)